Career Definition for a Water Plant Technician

-The U.S. Bureau of Labor Statistics (BLS) projected that the field of water quality and treatment will grow about 8% between 2012 and 2022, which is as fast as the average profession.
+The U.S. Bureau of Labor Statistics (BLS) projected water and wastewater treatment plant and system operator positions will grow about 6% between 2014 and 2024, which is as fast as the average profession.
 New opportunities are expected to arise with population growth and the increasing complexity of the controls and systems.
-As of March 2014, water plant technicians entering the field earned a median income of $18 per hour, according to Salary.com.
-After five years of experience, the median wage for water plant technicians rose to $24 per hour, per the same source.
+As of May 2015, water and wastewater treatment plant and system operators made an annual median salary of $44,790, per BLS.

 Alternate Career Options